 M.S. in Mechanical Engineering

-The Department of Aerospace and Mechanical Engineering offers both thesis and non-thesis options for the Master of Science in Mechanical Engineering, including a Professional MS track tailored for working engineers.
+The Department of Aerospace and Mechanical Engineering offers both thesis and non-thesis options for the Master of Science in Mechanical Engineering.

 Both thesis and non-thesis options are available.
 All students must take at least 18 semester hours of coursework within their major under the thesis option, or 24 semester hours under the non-thesis option.
 No more than six (6) semester hours of approved upper-level undergraduate coursework may be used to satisfy degree requirements.
 All coursework must be approved by the student's academic advisor and the ³ÉÈËÍ·Ìõ School.